breatheco-de/exercise-instagram-feed-bootstrap/README.md

 As a developer, you are given the task to replicate a picture as a website.

 ## ¿How do you start this project?

+You have two options:

-a) Use gitpod: open this link in your browser to clone it with gitpod: https://gitpod.io#https://github.com/breatheco-de/exercise-instagram-feed-bootstrap.git
+a) Open this link in your browser to clone it with gitpod: https://gitpod.io#https://github.com/breatheco-de/exercise-instagram-feed-bootstrap.git

-or

 b) You can clone the repository locally:

 ```sh
 $ git clone https://github.com/breatheco-de/exercise-instagram-feed-bootstrap.git
 ```

+💡 Important: Remember to create a new repository, update the remote (`git remote set-url origin <your new url>`), and upload the code to your new repository using `add`, `commit` and `push`.

 ## Instructions